 The values included in the table for each pairwise comparison are:

-- Max group means For each group in the statistical comparison, the average RPKM is calculated.
-This value is the maximum of the average RPKM's.
+- Max group means For each group in the statistical comparison, the average measured abundance or expression value is calculated.
+The Max Groups Means is the maximum of the average values.

 - Fold change The (signed) fold change.
 Genes/transcripts that are not observed in any sample have undefined fold changes and are reported as NaN (not a number).
 Note: Fold changes are calculated from the GLM, which corrects for differences in library size between the samples and the effects of confounding factors.
 It is therefore not possible to derive these fold changes from the original counts by simple algebraic calculations.